platformsh/platformsh-docs/src/administration/web/configure-environment.md

 ![env email](/images/env_email.png)

-Changing this setting will temporarily list the environment's status as "Dirty".
+Changing this setting will temporarily list the environment's status as "Building", as the project re-builds with the new setting.
 Once it has re-deployed, it will appear once again as "Active" in your settings.

 ### Search engine visibility